antimatter15/autograph/experiments/metastate/README.md

 The metastate prototype revolves around the "Hooks" or "amb" style interface, where you simply call `withMetastate` as if it synchronously returned the appropriate data object.
 This means there's no need to mess around with render props or any of that convoluted logic.

+## resolved problems

+no more "flash of unloaded content" which can occur when child component updates without re-rendering the parent component.

 ## problems

 The biggest problem with Metastate is that it requires poking around with the React internals.
 It does two things: